Fundaciongrupoal/copyrightly.io/README.md

 [UploadEvidences](contracts/UploadEvidences.sol) contract.
 The uploaded content can be anything, from a screenshot to a scanned contract in PDF format.

-The are also **Evidences** based on having previously published the content online, for instance in YouTube.
+There are also **Evidences** based on having previously published the content online, for instance in YouTube.
 The [YouTubeEvidences](contracts/YouTubeEvidences.sol) contract allows claiming that a video **Manifestation** content is also available on YouTube.